-Adobe Spark is the tool that lets you create stunning graphics instantly from a vast array of customizable templates.
+Adobe Creative Cloud Express is the tool that lets you create stunning graphics instantly from a vast array of customizable templates.
 You can create everything from print-at-home cards, to digital email greetings, to animated Instagram stories — all with our Noun Project API built in so you can add icons directly to whatever template you’re working from.

-Once you’re logged in to Adobe Spark, you can select your preferred output from pre-designed templates to a custom format.
+Once you’re logged in to Adobe Creative Cloud Express, you can select your preferred output from pre-designed templates to a custom format.